love2d/love/testing/readme.md

 All results will be printed in the console per method as PASS, FAIL, or SKIP with total assertions met on a module level and overall level.

-An `XML` file in the style of [JUnit XML](https://www.ibm.com/docs/en/developer-for-zos/14.1?topic=formats-junit-xml-format) will be generated in your save directory, along with a `HTML` file with a summary of all tests (including visuals for love.graphics tests).
+An `XML` file in the style of [JUnit XML](https://www.ibm.com/docs/en/developer-for-zos/14.1?topic=formats-junit-xml-format) will be generated in the `/output` directory, along with a `HTML` file with a summary of all tests (including visuals for love.graphics tests) - you will need to make sure the command is run with read/write permissions for the source directory.
 > Note that this can only be viewed properly locally as the generated images are written to the save directory.
-> An example of both types of output can be found in the `/output` folder
+> An example of both types of output can be found in the `/examples` folder

 ---